All 4 Each: Co-ops in the Classroom

 The course packs include everything a teacher (or trained session leader) requires to present the lessons, including background material, handouts, assignments, presentation resources and discussion topics.
 Material is relevant to co-ops and communities across the country and the lessons can be easily presented in any classroom in Canada.

 Specifically, All 4 Each consists of a five-lesson unit cumulating in a final entrepreneurial assignment— generating your own co-op business plan— which can be submitted during On Co-op’s “Create a Co-op” challenge for the chance to win recognition and prizes.
+Module topics are being expanded to include credit unions, renewable energy and aboriginal affairs.

 ** Download the basic lesson plans from the Downloads section at the right of this page.
-The series of five lessons (plus co-op links and other curriculum resources) can be downloaded in PDF format.
+This series of five lessons (plus co-op links and other curriculum resources) can be downloaded in PDF format.
 Hard copy and CD versions, sponsorship packages, promotional materials and a guide that summarizes All 4 Each’s links to the Ontario curriculum are available as well (contact Kerr Smith).**

 RECOGNITION FOR ALL